 a.
 The department will have an Advisory Committee.
 The Advisory Committee serves as an advisory body to the Chair and faculty on important department issues, directions, initiatives, and challenges.
 The Chair may request advice of the committee on issues such as budget planning and decisions, space and other resource allocations, teaching assignments and the determination of the processes for merit raises.
+The

-The Chair will convene the Advisory Committee meetings at least once monthly and additionally as needed. b.
+Chair will convene the Advisory Committee meetings at least once monthly and additionally as needed.

+- b.
 Membership: The Advisory Committee consists of 3 members of the department's voting constituency, excluding the Department Chair.
-Two members of the committee will be elected by the faculty voting constituency, one from Human Factors/Psychology and one from Education, and will serve 3-year staggered terms.
-One additional member will be appointed by the Department Chair annually to serve a one-year term.
+Two members of the committee will be elected by the faculty voting constituency.
+The composition should be, to the degree possible, be representative of the disparate program areas in the department.
+The third member will be appointed by the Department Chair annually to serve a one-year term. - c.

-c.
 Conflict of Interest: A committee member is expected to withdraw from deliberations of the Advisory Committee if a conflict of interest occurs.

 8.D.3.
 ACSHF Graduate Program Committee.

 The Department Chair, in consultation with the director of graduate studies, appoints the committee.
 Membership and charge of the committee is outlined in the ACSHF Graduate Handbook.